If you’ve clicked on this article, you must be interested in the Polaroid history. More specifically, how did Polaroid fail as a company?

 In October 2001, Polaroid filed for bankruptcy after the sales of film cameras fell and its brand and assets were sold off.
 In May 2017, Polaroid Corporation was acquired by its largest shareholder of the Impossible Project and was renamed Polaroid Originals in September 2017.

-We cannot stress this enough, Companies that fail to adapt, innovate, and meet changing customer needs are more susceptible to decline in today’s dynamic business environment.
-And in order to stay ahead of the competition, companies use idea innovation management tools like InspireIP.
+We cannot stress enough that companies that fail to adapt, innovate, and meet changing customer needs are more susceptible to decline in today’s dynamic business environment.
+To stay ahead of the competition, companies must leverage an innovation management guide and a professional tool.